taneishi/CheXNet_ddp/README.md

-# Optimization and quantization of a classification model for thoracic diseases using OpenVINO
+# Optimization of a classification model for thoracic diseases using Habana Gaudi

 ## Introduction